Matt Gaetz: 2023 speakership election

+Removal of Kevin McCarthy as Speaker of the House, ethics committee investigation

+On October 2, 2023, Gaetz filed a resolution to oust McCarthy from his role as speaker of the U.S. House of Representatives after the latter had negotiated with Democrats to pass a shutdown-averting continuing resolution which did not include fiscally conservative reforms.
+Gaetz's resolution ended up passing by a vote of 216–210.
+In April 2024, McCarthy accused Gaetz of filing the motion to oust him as a means of protecting himself against allegations of having had sex with a 17-year-old minor.
+According to McCarthy, the House ethics committee had been investigating the case since 2021, prior to McCarthy's appointment as speaker of the House.

 Ethics controversies

 On February 26, 2019, the night before the scheduled public hearing of Michael Cohen, Trump's former personal attorney, before the House Oversight Committee, Gaetz directed a tweet to Cohen that implied without evidence that Cohen had had multiple extramarital affairs and also suggested his wife might be unfaithful while he was imprisoned due to new information disclosed to her.
 Other members of Congress saw the tweet as an attempt to intimidate a witness.
-Gaetz initially defended his tweet, saying it was part of "witness testing, not witness tampering" and "I don't threaten anybody."
+Gaetz initially defended his tweet, saying it was part of "witness testing, not witness tampering" and "I don't threaten anybody".
 Asked to clarify, he said his "tweet speaks for itself".
-After sharp criticism from other members of Congress and an implicit rebuke by Speaker of the House Nancy Pelosi, Gaetz deleted the tweet and posted a tweet in which he apologized.
+After sharp criticism from other members of Congress and an implicit rebuke by speaker of the House Nancy Pelosi, Gaetz deleted the tweet and posted a tweet in which he apologized.

 Despite not being a member of the House Oversight Committee, Gaetz appeared at Cohen's hearing, saying that he wanted to observe and ask questions.
 During the hearing, U.S. Virgin Islands delegate Stacey Plaskett, a member of the Oversight Committee, recommended that Gaetz be referred to both the House Ethics Committee and criminal prosecutors for witness intimidation and tampering.
 After the hearing, Gaetz reportedly texted an apology to Cohen, who thanked him for it.
 The Florida Bar opened an investigation into Gaetz for the tweet, as did the House Ethics Committee.
 In August 2019, the Florida Bar announced it had found no probable cause that Gaetz had violated its rules.

-In April 2020, Politico reported that Gaetz had spent nearly $200,000 of taxpayer funds renting an office from Collier Merrill, a Pensacola real estate developer and restaurateur and longtime friend, adviser, campaign donor, and legal client.
+Politico reported in April 2020 that Gaetz had spent nearly $200,000 of taxpayer funds renting an office from Collier Merrill, a Pensacola real estate developer and restaurateur and longtime friend, adviser, campaign donor, and legal client.
 Gaetz and Merrill separately told Politico that Gaetz paid below-market rent for the space, but Gaetz later said that the rent was "at or below market rate".
 House rules explicitly disallow below-market rentals, and require that parties to such leases "have [not] had, [n]or continue to have, a professional or legal relationship (except as a landlord and tenant)".
 On July 1, 2020, the Office of Congressional Ethics notified Gaetz it had terminated its review of the lease arrangements.